uriel1998/ppl_virdirsyncer_addysearch/README.md

 and it will quickly give you a list of names (through `fzf` in the terminal, or using `rofi` on X. Select the name (and VCard) you want to use.

-In GUI mode, `pplsearch` will use `zenity` to nicely display the results.
+In GUI mode, `pplsearch` will use `rofi` to nicely display the results.
 In TUI mode, `pplsearch` will return the information to STDOUT.
+In both cases, the results are copies to *all* clipboards using `tee` and `xclip` automatically.
-In both cases, black and white emojis are used to make things look a bit better.
+Black and white emojis are used to make things look a bit better.

 In Mutt mode, `pplsearch` will only return an email address, so can be used for address completion by Mutt.
 If there is more than one email address for